This is a fish made out of thongs.

 Those people are entitled to make those arguments.
 Doesn’t mean I’m going to see any validity in them, just as they’re not going to agree with what I have to say.
 And if they want to respond to my rant by using my name in a pun designed to denigrate me, they’re entitled to do that too.
 I feel what I feel, and they feel what they feel, and never the twain shall meet.

-(I would make sure I knew what a word like “pragmatism” meant before using it to try and jab a stick in someone’s eye.
-I would also make sure I wasn’t just holding a mirror up to my own hypocrisy by making such a public show of taking a simple difference of opinion and turning it into an excuse to stoop to the level of ad hominem attacks because I was trying to win this very contest and didn’t like some of the sketchy tactics I was employing being criticized.
+(If I were one of these folks, I would make sure I knew what a word like “pragmatism” meant before using it to try and jab a stick in someone’s eye.
+I would also make sure I wasn’t just holding a mirror up to my own hypocrisy by making such a public show of taking a simple difference of opinion and turning it into an excuse to stoop to the level of ad hominem attacks because I was trying to win this very contest and didn’t like some of the sketchy tactics I was employing being called into question.
 I wouldn’t engage in a bizarre two-tiered attempt at publicly shaming the person I disagreed with and drumming up some attention for myself by trying to bring our disagreement to the attention of the CBC.
 And I wouldn’t then take the coward’s way out and make my entire blog private so no one could read my side of the argument after it didn’t really play out in my favour.
 But hey, that’s just me.)

 Back to the contest.
 Really, the whole thing has nothing to do with talent or the artistic merit of the submissions.
 Whoever wins will be the artist or band capable of getting the most people to vote for them, through whatever means necessary.
 It’s a popularity contest.
 Nothing more.
 The prize is $20,000 worth of musical equipment from Yamaha and a professionally recorded radio session to help give the winner some exposure.
 Chances are whoever wins this thing won’t need the equipment, and they’ll already have a pretty large built-in audience.